Charities the Brotherhood Supports

 Founded by Jim Valvano during his iconic 1993 ESPY speech — delivered just weeks before his death from cancer — the V Foundation has raised over $350 million for cancer research.
 Valvano coached NC State, but the foundation's roots run through ACC basketball, and Duke's program has been one of its most consistent supporters.
 Don't give up.
 Don't ever give up.

-Featured on 37 Through the Rafters profiles
+Featured on 37 Brotherhood profiles

 Support The V Foundation